slarmoo/cs260indexcards/README.md

 - Links - Each of my pages links to the others.
 - Text - Each index card contains (placeholer) text.
 - 3rd party API placeholder - There is a placeholder on the sign up page for display names grabbed from an API.
-- Images - I did not complete this part of the deliverable.
+- Images - A picture of index cards on the login page.
 - Login placeholder - The login and sign up pages are structural placeholders for future functionality.
 - DB data placeholder - User data and index cards will be stored in and retrieved from the database.
 - WebSocket placeholder - On the practice page you can see which other users are online and how many cards they've practiced.